Chalcogen: Isotopes

-Out of the six known chalcogens, one (oxygen) has an atomic number equal to a nuclear magic number, which means that their atomic nuclei tend to have increased stability towards radioactive decay.
+Out of the six known chalcogens, one (oxygen) has an atomic number equal to a nuclear magic number, which means that their atomic nuclei tend to have increased stability against radioactive decay.
 Oxygen has three stable isotopes, and 14 unstable ones.
 Sulfur has four stable isotopes, 20 radioactive ones, and one isomer.
 Selenium has six observationally stable or nearly stable isotopes, 26 radioactive isotopes, and 9 isomers.
 Tellurium has eight stable or nearly stable isotopes, 31 unstable ones, and 17 isomers.
 Polonium has 42 isotopes, none of which are stable.
 It has an additional 28 isomers.
 In addition to the stable isotopes, some radioactive chalcogen isotopes occur in nature, either because they are decay products, such as 210Po, because they are primordial, such as 82Se, because of cosmic ray spallation, or via nuclear fission of uranium.
-Livermorium isotopes 290Lv through 293Lv have been discovered; the most stable livermorium isotope is 293Lv, which has a half-life of 0.061 seconds.
+Livermorium isotopes 288Lv through 293Lv have been discovered; the most stable livermorium isotope is 293Lv, which has a half-life of 0.061 seconds.

+With the exception of livermorium, all chalcogens have at least one naturally occurring radioisotope: oxygen has trace 15O, sulfur has trace 35S, selenium has 82Se, tellurium has 128Te and 130Te, and polonium has 210Po.

 Among the lighter chalcogens (oxygen and sulfur), the most neutron-poor isotopes undergo proton emission, the moderately neutron-poor isotopes undergo electron capture or β+ decay, the moderately neutron-rich isotopes undergo β− decay, and the most neutron rich isotopes undergo neutron emission.
-The middle chalcogens (selenium and tellurium) have similar decay tendencies as the lighter chalcogens, but their isotopes do not undergo proton emission and some of the most neutron-deficient isotopes of tellurium undergo alpha decay.
-Polonium's isotopes tend to decay with alpha or beta decay.
-Isotopes with nuclear spins are more common among the chalcogens selenium and tellurium than they are with sulfur.
+The middle chalcogens (selenium and tellurium) have similar decay tendencies as the lighter chalcogens, but no proton-emitting isotopes have been observed, and some of the most neutron-deficient isotopes of tellurium undergo alpha decay.
+Polonium isotopes tend to decay via alpha or beta decay.
+Isotopes with nonzero nuclear spins are more abundant in nature among the chalcogens selenium and tellurium than they are with sulfur.